Sister Maria Roeck and Sister Grace Jones made wonderful contributions to KenCrest’s history and we celebrate them this Women’s History Month.

 Sister Maria Roeck

-In 1905, Sister Roeck served her family first, and then looked for new purpose.
+In 1905, Sister Roeck served her family first before she sought a new purpose.
 She found this purpose in the Kensington community, which was struggling with tuberculosis, an incurable disease at this time.
-She persevered, gathering donors and volunteers to meet the needs of the people who were ill, and their families.
-She was one of the early pioneers in our region of the country, and one of the earliest women to lead a nonprofit organization.
-110 years ago, a women leader was rare indeed.
+She persevered, gathering donors and volunteers to meet the needs of the people who were ill and their families.
+She was one of the early pioneers in our region of the country and one of the earliest women to lead a nonprofit organization.
+A woman leader 110 years ago was rare indeed!

 Sister Grace Jones

-Sister Grace knew that strengthening our community was not over when tuberculosis was cured.
-She led us to a new purpose.
-She, too, spoke out reminding the leaders of her time that education and support was an obligation, not an option.
-She too was a pioneer in our region of education and opportunity for people with special needs and helped KenCrest to begin providing services to these people in the 1950s.
+Sister Grace knew that strengthening our community was not over when tuberculosis was cured, and she led us to a new purpose.
+She, too, spoke out, reminding the leaders of her time that education and support were an obligation, not an option.
+She, too, was a pioneer in our region of education and opportunity for people with special needs and helped KenCrest to begin providing services to these people in the 1950s.

-Who are the important women in your circle?
+Who are the influential women in your circle?

-All women make someone’s history, whether they are someone who loved us and helped raised us, or someone we served.
+All women make someone’s history, whether they are someone who loved us and helped raise us or someone we served.

-As I find my own way into KenCrest history and the history of women’s leadership, I too have a goal.
-We are not finished with our work on inclusion.
-While as a society we have passed laws regarding equal rights, we see evidence of injustice every day.
+As the Agency navigates KenCrest’s history and the history of women’s leadership, we know that our work toward inclusion is not finished.
+While, as a society, we have passed laws regarding equal rights, we see evidence of injustice every day.

-My greatest goal is to lead us forward by inspiring and challenging us all to do what President Obama has reported …everyone deserves full participation in our society.
-Our part in that goal as KenCrest staff is the inclusion of the people we support and the strengthening of the neighborhoods of the employers, family and friends who surround them.
+Our greatest goal is to lead the community forward by inspiring and challenging everyone to do what’s plausible — ensuring full participation for people with disabilities in our society.
+Our part in that goal as KenCrest is to advocate for the inclusion of the people we support and help to strengthen the neighborhoods where they reside.